Breastfeeding is best for baby

 - Breastmilk is readily available with no heating required.

 Breastfeeding in our community

 Breastfeeding declines as children age, often as a result of returning to work, the social perception of breastfeeding and/or the lack of knowledge around expressing and storing breastmilk.
 Creating supportive environments in workplaces and community spaces can help mothers and their babies continue to breastfeed.

-Much of the work to promote breastfeeding in our region, like the Big Latch On, is driven by local breastfeeding Networks.
-These networks consist of a range of providers like Plunket, Public Health, Maori Health Providers, midwives and consumers like parents that work together to promote, protect and support breastfeeding.
+Much of the work to promote breastfeeding in our region, like the Big Latch On, is driven by local breastfeeding networks.
+These networks consist of a range of providers like Plunket, Nelson Marlborough public health promoters, Maori health providers, midwives and parents that work together to promote, protect and support breastfeeding.

 It can take time for you and your baby to learn how to breastfeed, but with the right help almost all mothers can breastfeed.
 It's important breastfeeding mothers have support from their partners, family/whanau and health practitioners to establish breastfeeding.

 Your lead maternity carer (LMC) and your Well Child/Tamariki Ora nurse can give you advice and support.
-In addition, the NMDHB Lactation Consultant Service is free and can help with breastfeeding support:
+In addition, the Nelson Marlborough Health Lactation Consultant Service is free and can help with breastfeeding support: